pypa/pypa.io/source/future.rst

 How to help
 ===========

-* Get involved with one of mainstream :doc:`packaging projects
+* Get involved with one of mainstream :ref:`packaging projects
   <pypug:projects>`.
 * Help us catalog and discuss the current problems in packaging and installation.
 See the `The issue tracker for the problems in packaging